peterconsuegra/wordpresspluslaravel/readme.md

 # wordpresspluslaravel install instructions

+1) Create Laravel 5.1.x and WordPress apps

+composer create-project laravel/laravel laravelproject "5.1.*"

+In order to create a WordPress project, check out these instructions: https://codex.wordpress.org/Installing_WordPress

-1) Add the following two variables to your laravel project .env file and the same Database configuration of the WordPress
+2) Add the following two variables to your Laravel project .env file and make sure the database configuration matches the one in your WordPress project.

-The URL of the laravel project must be a subdomain of the wordpressproject for example
+The URL of the Laravel project must be a subdomain of the WordPress project, so for example:

 wordpressproject.com